 Fenugreek has very few problems in an organic garden.
 The slightly bitter, spicy taste to the leaves tends to deter varmints and deer.
 From my experience, even bean beetles don’t seem to realize this plant is a legume.
 However, there are a few things to be on the lookout for.

 Common Pests of Fenugreek

 Aphids tend to go after just about everything in the garden at some point, even fenugreek.
-They don't usually cause much damage to seed pods.
-But if you are growing Fenugreek for leaves, they make eating methi seem pretty unappetizing.
+They don’t usually cause much damage to seed pods.
+However, if you are growing Fenugreek for leaves, they make eating methi seem pretty unappetizing.

 Fortunately treating aphids is incredibly easy.
 Just use a soft cloth and some soapy water to wash them off.
 Then, drench your plant with water to eliminate the soap.

 Note: Don’t shoot these plants with a strong hose spray like you might for aphid infestations on other plants.
 The plants aren’t usually deep-rooted enough to withstand that kind of pressure.